4paradigm/OpenMLDB/docs/en/use_case/pulsar_openmldb_connector_demo.md

 #### Q&A
 Q:
 ```
-2022-04-07T03:15:59,289+0000 [main] INFO  org.apache.zookeeper.server.NIOServerCnxnFactory - binding to port 0.0.0.0/0.0.0.0:2181
+2022-04-07T03:15:59,289+0000 [main] INFO  org.apache.zookeeper.server.NIOServerCnxnFactory - binding to port 0.0.0.0/0.0.0.0:5181
 2022-04-07T03:15:59,289+0000 [main] ERROR org.apache.pulsar.zookeeper.LocalBookkeeperEnsemble - Exception while instantiating ZooKeeper
 java.net.BindException: Address already in use
 ```
+How to fix it?

-A: change the address of zk ‘zookeeperServers’ in conf/standalone.conf, Pulsar wants an unused address to start zk server.
+A: Pulsar wants an unused address to start zk server，5181 is used too.
+Change another port in '--zookeeper-port'.

-Q: 8080 is already used.
+Q: 8080 is already used?

-A: change the port ‘webServicePort’ in conf/standalone.conf.
-Don’t forget the ‘webServiceUrl’ in conf/client.conf, pulsar-admin needs the conf.
+A: change the port 'webServicePort' in `conf/standalone.conf`.
+Don’t forget the 'webServiceUrl' in `conf/client.conf`, pulsar-admin needs the conf.

-Q: 6650 port
+Q: 6650 is already used?

-A: ‘brokerServicePort’ in conf/standalone.conf
+A: change 'brokerServicePort' in `conf/standalone.conf` and 'brokerServiceUrl' in `conf/client.conf`.

 ### Connector installation(Optional)
 In the previous step, we bind mount ‘files’, the connector nar is in it.